School Health and Wellness//

 August 31, 2023

 Keepin’ it REAL Program Teaches Students to Refuse, Explain, Avoid, and Leave

-For over a decade, the Drug Abuse Resistance Education program—D.A.R.E.—was the go-to curriculum for educators seeking to warn their students about the dangers of illegal drugs and other risky behaviors.
-However, while D.A.R.E. didn’t work, that a new program has risen to take its place—and it’s a REAL step in the right direction.
+For more than a decade, the Drug Abuse Resistance Education program—D.A.R.E.—was the go-to curriculum for educators looking to work toward drug abuse prevention in schools.
+While the success of D.A.R.E. has not been fully determined, another program has risen to take its place—and it’s a REAL step in the right direction.

-With its distinct focus on communication and reasoning techniques instead of the life-wrecking side effects of illegal substances, Keepin’ it REAL still helps students develop anti-drug mindsets and steer clear of bad decisions—something D.A.R.E. failed to do.
+With its distinct focus on communication and reasoning techniques—which differs from D.A.R.E.'s message about the life-wrecking side effects of illegal substances—Keepin’ it REAL is one of the ways to prevent drug abuse in schools by helping students develop anti-drug mindsets and prevent bad decisions.

 Keepin’ it REAL’s curriculum is science-based and peer-focused, and oversight is provided by an advisory board composed of prevention specialists and substance-abuse experts.
 Featured as a cost-effective and powerful program by the U.S. Surgeon General since 2016, this program is based on the real stories of young adolescents and program videos serve to provide social modeling of effective strategies.

 The program’s lessons, primarily designed for middle and high school students, focus on enhancing social skills and decision-making abilities.
 According to the program’s website, Keepin’ it REAL curriculum supports drug abuse prevention in schools significantly:

 - reduce rates of alcohol, tobacco, and marijuana use by as much as 45%;